 Did you know that nearly 850,000 U.S. citizens are Medical Assistants?
-As a rapidly expanding career, Medical Assistantship is predicted to grow 29% by the year 2022.
+As a rapidly expanding career, Medical Assistant jobs are predicted to grow 29% by the year 2022.

 Medical Assistants come from all walks of life.
-Regardless of whether you’re a recent high school graduate looking to jumpstart your career in an exciting new vocation or you’re a part-time worker looking for a more stable career, you can become a Medical Assistant quickly.
+Regardless of whether you’re a recent high school graduate looking to jumpstart your career in an exciting new vocation or you’re a part-time worker looking for a more stable career, becoming a Medical Assistant can happen quickly.

 As a Medical Assistant, you not only fill an important role in healthcare but you also have big opportunities to transition easily into other healthcare careers.

 Interested in becoming a Medical Assistant in New York but not sure how or where to start?
-Here’s everything you need to know to become a NY Medical Assistant.
+Here’s everything you need to know for becoming a Medical Assistant in NY.

 What is a Medical Assistant?